schrtim/lhmp-thor-magni-challenge/README.md

 1. Fork this repository to your own GitHub account.
 2. Clone the forked repository to your local machine.
-3. Create a conda environment using the following command (replace env_name with the name you want)
+3. Create a conda environment using the following command:
 ```
-conda create --name <env_name> python=3.10.8 && conda activate <env_name> && pip install -r requirements.txt
+conda env create -f environment.yaml && conda activate thor-magni-challenge
 ```

-3. Copy your submission_file.npy in the submissions folder and package it.
+3. Copy your submission file (.npy) into the repo base folder and package it:
-(NOTE: This will use the metadata you specified in config.yml)
+(NOTE: This will use the metadata you specified in config.yml and create a submission.npy file inside the submissions folder.)

 ```
 python package_submission.py
 ```

-4. To test your challenge results, you can the processing scrpt locally.
-This will print the leadrboard entry for the previosuly packaged submission.
+4. To test your challenge results, you can run the processing script locally.
+This will print the leaderboard entry for the previously packaged submission.
 ```
 python challenge_processing_script.py
 ```